textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Unmute chats (bulk)

-Unmute several chats by chat ids or unmute all chats
+Unmute several chats by chat IDs or unmute all chats

 ### Example
 ```java